qrefine/test_ligand/README.md

 # test_ligand
-we just test the ligand no covalent bonding with protein. always meet the problem in qr.finalise step
+We only tested the ligand of the non-covalent connection protein, but there was always a problem with the qr.finalise step, and its error file was in output_qr.finalise